kummahiih/asyncapp/README.md

 # asyncapp
-python3 asyncio studying project.
+Python3.5 asyncio studying project.
 Could be used as a template when creating asyncronoys python3 apps for Linux.

+See  EchoApp.py  for an usage example